wkndcyclr/RepData_PeerAssessment1/PA1_template.md

 ##  3rd Qu.: 27.00   3rd Qu.:2012-11-15   3rd Qu.:1766.2
 ##  Max.   :806.00   Max.   :2012-11-30   Max.   :2355.0
 ```
-- Note that the summary values for date and interval are the same
+- Note that the summary values for date and interval are the same, while the 3rd quartile for steps increase with NAs filled

 ### Step 7a Histogram of the total number of steps taken each day after missing values are imputed
 Note - This section re-uses code from earlier sections, using a new dataframe bydateNAfill instead of bydate and meanmedNAfill instead of meanmed.
 This requires modifying name of code chunks